-This is most successful when there is a combination of patient education, professional training and organisational support in place to help.
+We know that people with asthma are well placed to manage their condition themselves - and that this is most successful when there is a combination of 1. patient education, 2. professional training and 3. organisational support in place to help.

 We hope to see supported self-management become a routine part of asthma care across the UK.

 Do you want to know more about the study?
-Would you be interested in taking part?

 Read more about our previous work reviewing what makes self-management a success